We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The crossbow arms race has two main players: TenPoint and Ravin.
 Both manufacturers make the fastest crossbows in the world with advertised speeds at and above 500 fps.

 That speed is absolutely incredible for something that shoots an arrow.
 Especially when you consider that as recently as 2019, the fastest crossbows were just breaking 400 fps.
 The fastest we tested that year was a 430 fps TenPoint.
-Three short years later, we’re talking about two 500 fps crossbows.
+Four short years later, we’re talking about two 500 fps crossbows.
 With two options, the natural question now becomes: Which 500 fps crossbow is better?
 We took the Ravin R500 and Tenpoint Nitro 505 and tested them head-to-head for accuracy, speed, and ease of use.
 Here are the results.

 Ravin R500 Specs